 During the installation of a new lighting control system, it became apparent that electrical specifications needed to be upgraded to meet the needs of all project stakeholders.
 A balance needed to be met between the energy efficient automated control system and the physicians' need for manual switch controls in exam rooms and infusion areas.

-Conflicting needs between Aurora’s energy management team and physicians presented a challenge in regard to the lighting control system’s functionality and efficiency.
-Lemberg knew there was a resolution that would meet the needs of both stakeholders.
+Lemberg worked hard to find a solution for the lighting control system’s functionality and efficiency and still meet the daily needs of the physicians.
 A qualified manufacturing representative was consulted to assemble a few different lighting control options at different price points.

-After the initial consultation and assembly of options that would fit both the needs of energy management and Aurora’s physicians, Lemberg modeled lighting control scenarios and presented pricing / maintenance cost information.
-This presentation provided the necessary information that resulted in the best decision for both parties.
+After the initial consultation and assembly of options, Lemberg modeled lighting control scenarios and presented initial pricing and maintenance cost information.

-Aurora chose a hybrid lighting control system that offered cost-effective construction and maintenance implications, and allowed the end user the ability to manually control the lighting.
-While all main areas were controlled automatically with motion sensors, physicians and nurses were able to manually control switches in exam rooms and infusion areas.
+In the end, the choice was a hybrid lighting control system that offered cost-effective construction and maintenance and still allowed the end user to manually control the lighting.
+While all main areas were controlled automatically with motion sensors, physicians and nurses were able to control the environments in exam rooms and infusion areas.

 Manual lighting controls were wired into the main areas as a backup – to be turned off automatically during hours that rooms were not typically used.

 Had project representatives not had the foresight to interview end users of the lighting control system, all stakeholders would not have been satisfied with the new system.
-The design and installation team was able to change the specifications of the system to address conflicting needs and provide results that in turn, offered the best user experience for Aurora employees in addition to providing a comfortable environment for visiting patients.
+The design and installation team addressed conflicting needs and provided results that offered the best user experience for the customer and a comfortable, customizable environment for visiting patients.